MLOps-essi-upc/taed2-Food_Classification/README.md

 Language: English.

+### Downsizing of a Large Dataset

+Due to the dataset's large size and significant weight in terms of data volume, we've undertaken a reduction process.
+Specifically, out of the initial 101,000 samples, we've retained 30,000 samples.
+Consequently, instead of the original 101 classes, we now have 30 classes, each comprising 1,000 images.
+This reduction was implemented to alleviate the challenges posed by the dataset's immense size.

 ## Model Card
 The model we aimed to use is a neural network for image classification.
 There are a vast of architectures that we could use.